 Small development team – We plan to have only two developers for this app, but the project size means this should be easily completable despite the small team size.

 Low budget – We do not have a lot of funding for this project, but we are maximizing what we do have by having a small team and not requiring many external resources.

+Recommendation

+We have not begun development on this project, and we still require the funding to do so.
+If you would like to invest in the project or have suggestions, get in contact with one of our team members.

 Document Overview

-In the rest of this document, the system initiation will be shown, followed by the feasibility assessment, the system requirements, and finally, the glossary and bibliography.
+In the rest of this document, the system initiation will be shown, followed by the feasibility assessment, the system requirements, the in-depth requirements model, the system evolution, a conclusion, and finally, the glossary and bibliography.

 2.0 System Initiation